brandnova/Django-auth-system/README.md

 # Django Authentication System

 A complete, production-ready authentication system for Django with modern features and security best practices.
+>**Django Authentication System** is a **modern, secure, and production-ready authentication platform** for Django projects.
+It replaces traditional username logins with email-based authentication, supports social logins (Google, GitHub, Discord, Facebook), and offers advanced security features like passwordless magic links, optional two-factor authentication, and user-controlled security preferences.
+Built with a responsive Tailwind CSS UI, reCAPTCHA protection, and fully extensible user profiles, this system makes adding robust authentication to any Django project **fast, secure, and developer-friendly**.

 ## ✨ Features